leonardr/cce-python/README.md

   but a manual check is necessary to make sure.
 * `FINAL-possibly-renewed.ndjson`: These books had one or more renewal records, but none of them seemed like a good match.
 A manual check is necessary to see whether the renewals are legit.
+In particular, this script will count a tentative match for a book if there's a renewal record for _any_ book with the same title.
 * `FINAL-foreign.ndjson`: These books appear to be foreign publications, or were mentioned in a foreign publication, so their renewal status probably isn't relevant.